 Prior to HMA, Xavior provided training and technical assistance to stakeholders at the nexus of public and behavioral health, community engagement, and financing at the National Council for Behavioral Health and the National Alliance State and Territorial AIDS Directors.
 Xavior holds a Master of Health Services Administration from The George Washington University.

 Valerie Johnson, MBA, CFRE

-Valerie Johnson joined Pathways to Housing PA as Director of Institutional Advancement in 2018.
+Valerie Johnson joined Pathways to Housing PA as Director of Institutional Advancement in 2018, and was promoted to VP of Advancement and Special Projects in 2021.
 Prior to that, she was the Director of Advancement for Council for Relationships.
 She also worked as a fundraiser for Valley Youth House and the American Association for Cancer Research.

 Valerie, a Certified Fundraising Executive, holds a Bachelor's degree in Marketing and an MBA from Drexel University.
 A member of the Association of Fundraising Professionals since 2012, she serves on their Board of Directors as Vice President of Education and Professional Development.
 Valerie has been a featured speaker for the Pennsylvania Association of Nonprofit Organizations, NTEN, AFP GPC, and AFP Brandywine, and contributes to Generocity.

 Oksana Kazharova joined Pathways to Housing PA in 2015 as an Assistant Team Leader.
 Oksana’s leadership skills were recognized shortly after her arrival and she was subsequently promoted to Team Leader; Senior Team Leader; Assistant Clinical Director; and Clinical Director.
 Oksana is passionate about supporting her staff and helping them to exceed their own expectations regarding professional growth.